scandum/quadsort/README.md

 The second stage uses an approach similar to the parity merge, but it's sorting blocks of 32, 128, 512, or more elements.

-The quad merge can be visualized as following:
+A quad merge (sometimes referred to as a ping-pong merge) can be visualized as following:
 ```
     main memory:  [A][B][C][D]
     swap memory:  [A  B]        step 1